top of page

 Hockey Player in Terminal Stride Position

-At the end of their stride, skaters should achieve the "triple extension" stance, fully extending the hip, knee, and ankle joints.
+Skaters should achieve the "triple extension" stance at the end of their stride, fully extending the hip, knee, and ankle joints.
 This extension increases stride length and propulsion.
 Maximum force exertion through the legs is crucial for achieving the greatest extension possible.

 The importance of this triple extension lies in its role in propelling the skater forward.
 It involves the gluteal muscles through hip extension, the quadriceps through knee extension, and the calf muscles through ankle extension.
 This coordination of muscle groups results in a stronger push-off, enhancing speed and agility on the ice.
 Skaters with faster speeds exhibit more pronounced extensions and a forceful toe push-off, contributing to an efficient and powerful skating technique.